01-edu/public/subjects/devops/file-details/README.md

-## files-details
+## file-details

 ### Instructions

-Create a script `files-details.sh`, which will allow you to see the files inside the folder `hard-perms`, this way:
+Create a script `file-details.sh`, which will allow you to see the files inside the folder `hard-perms`, this way:

 Expected output: